 The book describes how one man's admiration for his football hero led to lasting tributes, on-line and in bronze, for the man known as the Master Manager.
 Part of the author's proceeds will go to charity.

-We can now offer you the chance to buy a copy of the book, signed by the author, with 25% off the recommended retail price - and free postage to celebrate the 10th anniversary of the statue.
-This special offer price of £5.99 is available via the Paypal button, above.
+We can now offer you the chance to buy a copy of the book, signed by the author, with 25% off the recommended retail price.
+This special offer price of £5.99 plus p&p is available via the Paypal button, above.

 Marcus Alton is the editor of this non profit making tribute website, which has the backing of the Clough family.
 Starting with Marcus' first emotional meeting with the Great Man, the book tells the story of his conversations with Cloughie, the inspiration behind the worldwide campaign for a knighthood and the massive fund-raising efforts for a bronze statue, which won the support of thousands of fans as well as many celebrities.